 The guarantee covers loans originated by the Bank which meet certain criteria including: the risk profile, loan size, purpose of the loan and the nature of the borrower.
 The guarantee was entered into in October 2017 and became effective in 2018 when certain size and diversification criteria had been reached.
 Qualifying newly originated loans are added to the guarantee portfolio up to a maximum aggregate facility amount of £150m.
-New loans can be added until April 2020, after which the guarantee continues for those loans already covered by it, until they have been repaid.
-Further drawdowns on these loans are also covered after April 2020, up to each loan's facility limit.
+The guarantee was extended by one year and new loans can be added until April 2021, after which the guarantee continues for those loans already covered by it, until they have been repaid.
+Further drawdowns on these loans are also covered after April 2021, up to each loan's facility limit.
 The guarantee contains provisions that mean that new qualifying loans may not be added in the event of defaults occurring within the guaranteed portfolio.
 The guarantee can be terminated via a clean-up call, once the aggregate value of the remaining facilities falls below 10% of the maximum facility limit.